RawrRoss/http-1.1-server/examples/fun-website/README.md

 ### Fortune

 Use a provided name and age to select a fortune from a predefined list.
+Each unique input generates the same fortune each time, which is accomplished by calculating its MD5 hash as an index to list of fortunes.

 ### Pokemon Fusion